PeDiot/price_prediction_vestiaire_collective/README.md

 ### Is it worth the cost to use machine learning?

-- Significant increase in score between the `GradientBoostingRegressor` (43%) estimator and a baseline model such as the `DummyRegressor` estimator (0%) (prédiction by the mean)
+- Significant increase in score between the `GradientBoostingRegressor` (43%) estimator and a baseline model such as the `DummyRegressor` estimator (0%) (prediction by the mean)
 - However, **only 43% of the price variability is explained by the explanatory variables used in the model**
 - The model has difficulty in predicting expensive items